By Charles A. Eastman (Ohiyesa)

 “Friend,” I said, “even if a man is on a hot trail, he stops for a smoke!
 In the good old days, before the charge, there was a smoke.
 At home, by the fireside, when the old men were asked to tell their brave deeds, again, the pipe was passed.
 So come, let us smoke now to the memory of the old days!”

 He took of my tobacco and filled his long pipe, and we smoked.
 Then I told an old mirthful story to get him in the humor of relating his own history.

-The old man lay upon an iron bedstead, covered by a red blanket, in a corner of the little log cabin.
-He was all alone that day; only an old dog lay silent and watchful at his master’s feet.
+The old man lay upon an iron bedstead, covered by a red blanket, in the corner of the little log cabin.
+He was alone that day; only an old dog lay silent and watchful at his master’s feet.